menu

 System.Collections.Generic.IEnumerable<TItem> items

-The items to be added.
+The collection of items to be added to the popup list.

 System.Nullable<System.Int32> itemIndex